• Skip to primary navigation

 The tart looks as though it has been baked in the oven.
 The outside is golden and slightly crispy, while the inside has a lovely spongy texture, crammed with tender broccoli and tasty cheese.
 Cut a slice and it is firm enough to pick up with your fingers to eat.
 But it takes only a fraction of the time it would take to make it in the oven.

 The direct heat from the stove cooks the tart evenly from underneath, and the heat transfers up through the tart and starts to set the filling.
 After 5 minutes the tart is cooked halfway through, with a lovely golden brown bottom.
-All that needs doing is to flip the tart to allow the other side to brown and cook in the same way.
-10 minutes from start to finish – what could be faster?
+All that needs to be done is to flip the tart to allow the other side to brown and cook in the same way.
+10 minutes from start to finish - what could be faster?

 I like to eat a slice, cold, for a quick breakfast-on-the-go.
 And with only 169 calories per slice, it makes a great meal for dieters!